 Melissa Murchison Murray

-Lecturer, Music Theory and Associate Director of Music Recruitment
+Senior Lecturer, Music Theory and Associate Director of Music Recruitment

-Having delight in languages, she has been fluent or near fluent in four languages.
+Motivated by an enthusiasm for exploring the world and developing her gifts, Murray has freelanced since leaving college in 1982.
+Having delight in languages, she has been fluent or near-fluent in four languages.

 Lastly, she likes to throw Beanie Babies at her students and make them laugh both at and with her.